forseti-security/forseti-security/_docs/_latest/use/using-instrumentation.md

 * Forseti will send traces using the StackdriverExporter by default, and are viewable in GCP console.
 * However OpenCensus supports variety of exporters such as Zipkin, Jaeger etc.
-* Support for other exporters will be added in the future.
-Feel free to add support for the exporter of your choice in the meantime, and please contribute back!
+* Feel free to add support for the exporter of your choice in the meantime, and please contribute back!
-* You can disable the Stackdriver Trace Exporter (default) by uninstalling the GCP tracing libraries: `pip install google-cloud-trace`.
-A FileExporter will be used that exports traces by default to `/home/ubuntu/opencensus-traces.json`.